The Last Month of Pregnancy- What You Need to Know

 Even though it doesn’t sound like it would, walking actually helped to alleviate some of the pressure.

-It doesn’t matter if you plan to breastfeed or not, your body is going to be being making breastmilk.
+It doesn’t matter if you plan to breastfeed or not, your body is going to begin making breastmilk.

-That is part of the female body’s inner processes as it prepares for the delivery of your baby.
+That is part of the female body’s process as it prepares for the delivery of your baby.

 If you experience leaky breasts, you can use breast milk pads inside your bra to soak up the expressed breast milk.

-I have even heard of women who will save the breast milk they leak and use it the same way they would use expressed breast milk with milk savers.
+I have even heard of women who will save the breast milk they leak and use it the same way they would use expressed breast milk with these Milkies Milk Savers.

 I feel like I had back pain my entire pregnancy and the last month of pregnancy back pain was no different.

 Mine was right down in my lower back, kind of near my tailbone.
 It was miserable some days.